justinz99/react_p1-digital-card/README.md

-This is the first project I built learning React.
+This is the first project I built learning React on the Scrimba course.